lem0nSec/KBlast/README.md

 ## Installation Notes
 Since KBlaster.sys is just a driver I built for my own learning, it does not come with signing.
-Disabling DSE with the following command is required to play with this tool.
+Enabling testsigning mode with the following command is required to play with this tool.

 - `bcdedit /set testsigning on`